In effect as of April 1, 2018

 (Herein called "NAV CANADA").

-And Whereas pursuant to the Agreement to Transfer, Her Majesty, as represented by the Minister of Industry and NAV CANADA entered into an agreement which came into effect the 28th day of June, 2002, setting out the roles and responsibilities of the parties with regard to the management of the radio frequency spectrum allocated for aeronautical services;
+AND WHEREAS pursuant to the Agreement to Transfer, Her Majesty, as represented by the Minister of Industry and NAV CANADA entered into an agreement which came into effect the 28th day of June, 2002, which was subsequently replaced by an amended and restated agreement that came into effect on the 1st day of November, 2007, setting out the roles and responsibilities of the parties with regard to the management of the radio frequency spectrum allocated for aeronautical services (the "First Amended and Restated Agreement");

-And Whereas under the Agreement to Transfer, Her Majesty and NAV CANADA have agreed to enter into this amended and restated Agreement;
+AND WHEREASunder the First Amended and Restated Agreement, Her Majesty and NAV CANADA have agreed to enter into this second amended and restated Agreement;

-Now Therefore This Agreement Witnesses that, in consideration of the respective covenants and agreements of the parties herein contained and on the terms and subject to the conditions hereinafter set out, the parties agree as follows:top of page
+NOW THEREFORE THIS AGREEMENT WITNESSES that, in consideration of the respective covenants and agreements of the parties herein contained and on the terms and subject to the conditions hereinafter set out, the parties agree as follows:

 For the purpose of this Agreement, unless the context otherwise requires, the following terms shall have the respective meanings set out below and grammatical variations of such terms shall have the corresponding meanings: